 - Your child's progress is continually monitored by his/her class teacher and moderated regularly within teams to ensure correct judgments are made. - Children are assessed against the National Curriculum year group criteria for their own age group.
-Occasionally, it may be necessary to assess a child against the criteria from a lower year group if they are not yet attaining to the standards of their own group. - Interventions are reviewed at the end of an agreed timescale based on the program.
-Progress through an intervention may be measured on a specific scale relevant to that intervention e.g reading age/book band/phonics check/staff, parent or pupil feedback. - His/her progress is reviewed formally in school in our Pupil Progress meetings each term. - Each child on the SEND register will have a termly Person Centered Review meeting, at which parents and the children themselves are invited to attend.
-Progress and provision are discussed, strengths are identified and short/long term desired outcomes set. - The progress of children with an EHCP/S.T.A.R funding is formally reviewed at an annual review for all adults involved with the child's education but targets are reviewed continually and adapted as necessary.
+Occasionally, it may be necessary to assess a child against the criteria from a lower year group if they are not yet attaining to the standards of their own group. - Children with SEND may need their progress assessed in smaller steps and we use a range of techniques to do this e.g. Read Write Inc assessment / Sandwell Maths or Salford Reading assessments that give age related progress measures and standarised scores. - Interventions are reviewed at the end of an agreed timescale based on the program.
+Progress through an intervention may be measured on a specific scale relevant to that intervention e.g reading age/book band/phonics check/staff, parent or pupil feedback. - His/her progress is reviewed formally in school in our Pupil Progress meetings each term. - Each child on the SEND register will have a termly (person centered) review meeting, at which parents and the children themselves (if appropriate) are invited to attend.
+Progress and provision are discussed, strengths are identified and short/long term desired outcomes set.

+The progress of children with an E.H.C.P is formally reviewed at an annual review inlcuding all adults involved with the child's education but targets are reviewed continually and adapted as necessary.

-What support is available for improving the emotional, mental and social development of pupils with SEND?
+What support is available for improving the social, emotional and mental health (S.E.M.H) development of pupils with SEND?